webzakimbo/bcome-kontrol/README.md

 Automation & Real-time orchestration

-Please see our documentation here: <a href="https://webzakimbo.github.io/bcome-docs/">https://webzakimbo.github.io/bcome-docs/</a>.
+Please see our documentation here: <a target="_new" href="https://webzakimbo.github.io/bcome-docs/">https://webzakimbo.github.io/bcome-docs/</a>.